 It is good to learn to manage your investments but it may not be in your best financial interests to do it yourself when it comes to your money.
 Honestly answer my questions:

-Personal Finance has different components to be managed – Personal finance planning is not just about choosing the top performing products in different investment types and investing money in them.
-Financial planning consists of identification of life goals, asset allocation, debt management, tax management, wealth management, estate management, retirement and health planning, etc or in a simple word a complex puzzle.
+Personal Finance has different components to be managed – Personal finance planning is not just about choosing the top-performing products in different investment types and investing money in them.
+Financial planning consists of the identification of life goals, asset allocation, debt management, tax management, wealth management, estate management, retirement and health planning, etc, or in a simple word a complex puzzle.
 You have to look at all these aspects and manage your financial life using a holistic approach.
 It is a long story from beginning to end, and it needs to end on a happy note.
 It is like part one of Bahubali… Can you not see or ignore the upcoming part 2.
-It is not easy to do this on a regular basis on a long-term.
-You take your car to a service centre for servicing and maintenance or go to the doctor when you are unwell, so don’t you agree it may be better to get professional advice on financial planning.
+It is not easy to do this on a regular basis in a long term.
+You take your car to a service center for servicing and maintenance or go to the doctor when you are unwell, so don’t you agree it may be better to get professional advice on financial planning.

-Investing & managing financial life involves a lot of time and effort – You need to spend the time to look at your investments, rebalance your portfolio, read up on investment products and analyse if they suit your financial needs.
-You need to be aware of the market, your investments and how economic conditions can affect your investments.
+Investing & managing financial life involves a lot of time and effort – You need to spend the time to look at your investments, rebalance your portfolio, read up on investment products and analyze if they suit your financial needs.
+You need to be aware of the market, your investments, and how economic conditions can affect your investments.
 You have to be aware of changing taxation rules.
-Do you have plenty of time to read finance journals, investment magazines, newsletters & books + doing independent research ignoring everything else?
+Do you have plenty of time to read finance journals, DIY investments magazines, newsletters & books + doing independent research ignoring everything else?

 A few decades ago, no one talked about this.
 But the most important learning of studying financial cycles across the globe was found investors have not earned what markets delivered.
 What stopped them from making money?

-Investing is not a Number Game, it is a “MIND GAME” – The behavioural aspect of investor – they got carried away and spoiled their investments.
+Investing is not a Number Game, it is a “MIND GAME” – The behavioral aspect of investors – they got carried away and spoiled their investments.
 Some very basic mistakes that they made were: